 On-site vehicles will be monitored for leaks and receive regular preventative maintenance to reduce the risk of leakage.
 To ensure that leaks on stored equipment do not contaminate the site, oil-absorbing mats will be placed under all equipment during storage.
-Regular fueling and service of the equipment may be performed using approved methods and with care taken to minimize chance of spills.
-Repair of equipment or machinery within the 100' water resources area shall not be allowed without the prior approval of the Engineer.
+Regular fueling and service of the equipment shall not be performed.
+Repair of equipment or machinery shall not be allowed in any event within 100' of wetlands.
 Any petroleum products will be stored in tightly sealed containers that are clearly labeled.